 I will be the first to admit, I used to hate eating cooked carrots.
 Once I learned how to properly cook them with the right seasonings and to tender crisp doneness, I can no longer resist glazed carrots!
 We are planning on serving these during the holidays, but I’ve been making them during busy weeknights (with crockpot Mississippi pot roast) to add some color to our plates, because they are just that simple to whip up!

-Even though they are slightly sweet, they go with just about anything, including air fryer filet mignon, our classic pot roast, and holiday ham!
-Usually when I serve these, I go easy on the other sides (so flavors don’t clash) with something like corn, broccoli, or baked potatoes.
+Even though they are slightly sweet, they go with just about anything, including air fryer filet mignon, our classic pot roast recipe, and holiday brown sugar glazed ham!
+Usually when I serve these, I go easy on the other sides (so flavors don’t clash) with something like instant pot corn on the cob, baked potatoes in the air fryer, or duchess potatoes.

 - Quick and easy.